Physician Assistant Studies

 This course will focus on neurobiological, psychobiological, emotional, social, and cultural influences and their effect on health and illness in the practice of primary care medicine.
 Human development across the lifespan will be presented, as well as end of life issues.
 Normative and maladaptive responses to developmental tasks and life stressors in relation to physical and emotional health will be covered.
 Health disparities and societal issues are examined.
 Psychiatric disorders are covered to include psychotic disorders, personality disorders, mood and anxiety disorders.
 The importance of practicing biopsychosocial medicine is stressed throughout the course.
 In addition, preventive healthcare and patient counseling will be emphasized.

-PAS 549: Clinical Skills II
+PAS 549: Clinical Skills Lab II

 PAS 550: Medical Ethics